Felixel42/Printer-Pi-DCP-115C/README.md

 # Printer-Pi-DCP-115C
 Cups network printserver with a Raspberry Pi 2/3, Brother DCP-115C and 433Mhz wireless sockets.
 With the following upgrade my old reliable Brother has now basic network printer functionalities and is more environmentally friendly.

+## What does this documention provide ?
+It is more a collection of sources I have used to build this project than an exact fitting step by step manual.
+However maybe this can help someone to setup their old printer too.

 ## Getting Started
 You should have some basic experience in creating projects with a Raspberry Pi, Linux, GPIO wiring and the related stuff.
 I would **not** recommend to try this as your first project.
 The most difficult part was to get the Brother DCP-115C running on a raspberry Pi because there are no drivers as ARM binaries from Brother available, only x86.